 It was following the success of Operation Vijay, that Goa was finally relieved from foreign rule.
 Considered as one of the most significant historic events in Goa’s history before and post-independence this military operation had brought a complete end to the long dominion of the Portuguese rule.

 Even after the independence of India from British Rule, Goa still remained under the Portuguese.
-However, looking back to history we get to know that the Portuguese were not quite ready to free Goa and let it assimilate with Union of Independent India.
-Though there were many requests made from our government to the Portuguese empire regarding this issue, every single one of them went unheard.
+However, looking back to history we get to know that the Portuguese were not quite ready to free Goa and let it assimilate with the Union of Independent India.
+Though there were many requests made by our government to the Portuguese empire regarding this issue, every single one of them went unheard.